Robin-Hoodie/io.oreon.www/README.md

 ## Bundle Analysis

 We're generating bundle analysis with [@robinhoodie/webpack-bundle-analyzer](https://www.npmjs.com/package/@robinhoodie/gatsby-plugin-webpack-bundle-analyzer).
-On local development you can find the report under `127.0.0.1:8888`.
+We're only generating this for production builds for which we're generating a static report, which you can retrieve under `/reports/bundle-analyzer.html`.
-For production builds we're generating a static report, which you can retrieve under `/reports/bundle-analyzer.html`
+We're not very interested in the bundle size for development builds.

 I've forked the plugin from the original [webpack-bundle-analyzer](https://github.com/escaladesports/gatsby-plugin-webpack-bundle-analyzer), though I didn't really agree with the usage of one provided option, so I've removed the option and republished this package under my own username on NPM.